-The rules and regulations herein promulgated shall become effective only after notice of enactment of the same has been published in three consecutive issues of the university newspaper and in a newspaper having a general circulation in the county and municipality where The University of Southern Mississippi is located.
+8.1 The rules and regulations herein promulgated shall become effective only after notice of enactment of the same has been published in three consecutive issues of the University newspaper and in a newspaper having a general circulation in the county and municipality where The University of Southern Mississippi is located.
 Such notice shall state where the full text of such rules and regulations may be found on file.
-In addition, such rules and regulations shall be posted on five bulletin boards at the university for a period of four weeks after their promulgation.
+In addition, such rules and regulations shall be posted on five bulletin boards at the campuses of the University for a period of four weeks after their promulgation.
 (Miss.Code Ann.§ 37-105-3)

 The Director of Parking Management is responsible for the review of this policy every four years (or whenever circumstances require immediate review).